micro-os-plus/web-jekyll/pages/develop/modular-projects.md

   // ...
 ```

-The device packages also include some metadata, to be consumed by automated tools, for example:
+The device xPacks also include some metadata, to be consumed by automated tools, for example:

 ```json
 {